 In the topical NSAID category, since 2008, three diclofenac-based topical NSAID products have been introduced in the US market: Endo Pharmaceutical's Voltaren® gel (licensed from Novartis), Alpharma's (now subsidiary of Pfizer) Flector® patch and Covidien's Pennsaid® Topical Solution (licensed from Nuvo).
 While Voltaren Gel and Pennsaid are indicated for osteoarthritis of the knee, Flector Patch is indicated for acute sprains and strains.
-The three FDA approved topical NSAID products currently in the US market are all diclofenac-based.
 Currently, there are no FDA approved non-diclofenac-based topical NSAID products in the US market.
 We believe that additional transdermal NSAID products such as our ketoprofen-based Impracor would be well received by the FDA and patients by providing safe and effective treatment options to address pain in addition to diclofenac-based products.